-Varvara Guljajeva and Mar Canet have been working as an artist duo since 2009.
-Inspired by the digital age, their works include art, design and technological experiments.
-Collaboration between various parties and dialogue between the artist and the public are also important.
-Since 2015, they have organised open workshops and lectures at their studio in the ARS building.
-Work by Varvara & Mar has been exhibited in New York, Liverpool, Barcelona, London, Athens, Linz and elsewhere.Facebook Event
+Varvara & Mar is an artist duo formed by Varvara Guljajeva and Mar Canet in 2009.
+Inspired by the social changes in the digital era, their work features art, design and technological experiments.
+The artists also assign importance to cooperation with numerous participants and a dialogue between artists and the audience.
+Since 2015, they have organised public workshops and lectures in their studio in the ARS building in Tallinn.
+Varvara & Mar have displayed their works in New York, Liverpool, Barcelona, London, Athens, Linz and elsewhere.Facebook Event